Not Many Wise

 Does Christianity change lives?
 RE resources

-When someone truly becomes a Christian people should see a change in their behaviour.
-For example, no more cheating, bullying, aggressive attitudes and more peace and fulfilment.
 These things may not come immediately, though they can when someone is ‘converted’ – that is, they decide to follow Jesus.

 Most Christians will want to attend church to join with others in worshipping God and learning about him.
-Also there should be a desire to read the Bible
+Also, there should be a desire to read the Bible

-Does Christianity change lives?
+Does Christianity Change Lives?
 Lesson plan

 Gang Members sketch